zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/bulk-read.md

 // Use the entity type key if none is provided (CustomerID) var customers = context.Customers.BulkRead(deserializedCustomers);

-//  Allow specifying a custom join with one or many properties. var customers = context.Customers.BulkRead(deserializedCustomers, x => x.Code);
+//  Allow specifying a custom join with one or many properties from lambda expression var customers = context.Customers.BulkRead(deserializedCustomers, x => x.Code);

+//  Allow specifying a custom join with one or many properties from `params string[]` var customers = context.Customers.BulkRead(deserializedCustomers, "Code");

+//  Allow specifying a custom join with one or many properties from `List<string>` var customers = context.Customers.BulkRead(deserializedCustomers, new List<string> {"Code"});
 ```

 [Try it](https://dotnetfiddle.net/TrBjjM)